Skip to content

 Mounting the Bad Elf Flex Mini RTK rover to the device

 The Bad Elf Flex Mini is a GNSS RTK receiver that allows PIX4Dcatch to geolocate the images acquired by your mobile device with centimeter accuracy.
-The Bad Elf Flex Mini RTK rover can be coupled with mobile phones (iOS) using the SP connectors (cases or clamps) provided by SP Connect.
+The Bad Elf Flex Mini RTK rover can be coupled with mobile phones (iOS) using an SP connect case.

-Note: The SP connectors can be obtained when purchasing the Bad Elf Flex Mini RTK Rover.
-They can also be purchased directly from SP-Connect and most electronic, bicycle, and motorcycle shops.
+Note: The SP connect case must be obtained separately when purchasing the Bad Elf Flex Mini RTK Rover.
+They can be purchased directly from SP-Connect and most electronic, bicycle, and motorcycle shops.
 When mounting for the first time, refer to the manufacturer's instructions for further details.

 handle bad elf mini Bad Elf Flex Mini

-Important: If the Bad Elf Flex Mini is not mounted with an SP-connect case, then offset values need to be measured manually, as described below.
-In PIX4Dcatch, there is an option to overwrite the autodetected values with the manually measured ones.
+Important: If the Bad Elf Flex Mini is not mounted with an SP connect case, the offset values need to be measured manually, as described below.
+In PIX4Dcatch, there is an option to overwrite the autodetected values with manually measured values.

 Camera Offset Measurements